This week we’ll take a look at my digital comic book pick ups from new Comic Book Day on November 4, 2020.

 Marc returns to New York with Frenchy and Marlene and establishes a new life in Long Island with two additional identities: Wall Street mogul Steven Grant and cab driver Jake Lockley.
 But Marc’s triple personality in addition to Moon Knight begins to take a toll on Marlene.
 “Lockley” tracks down Bushman to a club in Harlem, and once he’s in full Moon Knight costume, Frenchy rides in on their crescent shaped aircraft to drop him into Bushman’s club for a showdown.

 No spoilers here.
 Moon Knight #1 is a great read and sets the tone for a great run on the title by Moench and Sienkiewicz.
 Moench’s script and Sienkiewicz’s dynamic art pack a lot of action and drama (with a higher than normal body count for a comic book of that era) into 24 pages.
 You definitely got your money’s worth with the 50 cent cover price back then, just as you would if you paid $3.99 for the issue today.
-Comixology is currently offering the digital version of Moon Knight #1 for free.
+Comixology is currently offering the digital version of Moon Knight #1.
 It’s a great introduction to Moon Knight’s initial 80’s run that still holds up almost 40 years later.